 Nevertheless, Bitcoin is increasingly been used as a store of value and the longer it’s around the more it will be considered so.

+At the time of writing, bitcoin’s market cap is $157 billion according to CoinMarketCap.
 Here you’ll find the top 100 cryptocurrencies by market capitalization, their current price, trading volume and circulation supply.

 These new altcoins promise competitive advantages like different economic models or different programming language to build other things like apps on top of.

 In reality, most of them are not worth looking at.
 Most altcoins are rip-offs of bitcoin and likely why 86 percent of cryptocurrencies that have launched over the years are worth less than they were when they were listed.